bugsbugsbux/notes-on-nix/notes-on-nix.md

 environment with nix.
 Keep in mind that one must not edit the managed configurations manually, as home-manager overwrites these files!

+Nix comes with a simple but not very secure way of running virtual NixOS
+instances: **NixOS containers**.
+They share the host's nix store, which makes creating such containers efficient, but has the downside that the container's root can modify the host.

 ## Nix language

 `builtins.langVersion == 6`